 Hypertension and Blood Pressure: The Silent Killer

 Sometimes, we don’t realize that we have contracted a serious illness unless we start to feel its effects.
 Similarly, we don’t realize that we already have hypertension until we start developing heart diseases.
 We often don’t realize the extent of its damage until we consult a physician.
+You can also see more on Company Sheet.
 Aside from it serving as a warning sign, there are also other reasons why we need to track or monitor our blood pressure constantly.

 Of course, monitoring your blood pressure is not as easy as it sounds, as you might easily misdiagnose your symptoms.
 So be sure to ask your doctor or nurse on proper ways to use your blood pressure device at home.
 Additionally, your doctor would make use of a SOAP note to track your health progress.